Join the Global Breast Cancer Movement

 Mean Survival Time

-A statistical term that shows the average time from the start of treatment (or diagnosis) that people in a study stay alive.
+The average time from the start of treatment (or diagnosis) that people in a study stay alive.

 Median